Zira-integrations/common/README.md

     -   attachment[].contentId is the ID from Content-ID header
     -   attachment[].content is an ArrayBuffer that contains the attachment file

+## `getS3Object`

+This middleware will add S3 object to the adapter `event` argument

 ## `readCsv`

 This function returns the data of csv file

 ## `readXls`

 This function returns the data of xls file

+## `getCollectionInfo`

+Retrieves Collection Info from custom data source with cache

+## `meterSearch`

+Retrieves Meter ID using a searchKey with cache